jeroen1322/xml2htaccess/README.md

 Then press "Send".

-The script will run and display you a page with the HTACCESS data.
+The script will run and display a page with the HTACCESS data.
 Copy this and paste it in to the correct file.
 Or whatever you want to do with it.
-The output will be written to xml.html (if not given a different name), on your server, and if you want, to your computer.
+The output will be written to xml2htaccess.html (if not given a different name), on your server, and if you want, to your computer.

 #Planned improvements
 -Sanitize input